ethanae/bitsignificant/csharp/3-introduction-to-data-types/introduction-to-data-types.md

 ## 3. An Introduction to Data Types

-### Data types form an integral part of statically-typed language such as C#.
-For now, we are going to explore some types provided to us by the language itself.
-These types are called primitive data types because they are the usually the most basic types.
+### Data types form an integral part of any programming language.
+For now, we are going to explore some basic types provided to us by the language itself.
+These types are called _primitive data types_ because they are the usually the most basic types.

-### We're going to look at the type listed below:
+### We're going to look at the primitive types listed below:
 - `boolean`
 - `int`
 - `double`